NATIONAL RECOGNITION FOR THE CLAVERING PESSPA PROGRAMME

 Backed by their ambassador Dame Esther Rantzen, the Community Education Awards are an annual celebration and recognition of schools’ efforts to help children and young people become responsible community members.
 The awarding panel were particularly impressed by how the Clavering Physical Education, School Sport and Physical Activity Programme has had a wide and far-reaching impact in school, locally and nationally.

-At Clavering Primary School, we believe that healthy, active children achieve more and that this assertion is as true for our girls as it is our boys.
-As a school, we have specifically looked at our girls’ participation in and enjoyment of PE, school sport and physical activity and we are honoured to be one of only a handful of primary schools in the country to be awarded Girls Active status by the Youth Sport Trust.
+As a school, we have specifically looked at our girls’ participation in and enjoyment of PE, school sport and physical activity and we were honoured to be one of the first primary schools that pioneered the Girls Active approach being used in primary schools, achieving Girls Active status from the Youth Sport Trust in 2014.

 Girls Active offers a simple flexible action planning framework to help teachers and girls work together to address their individual needs.
 The main objective of Girls Active is to help teachers and (normally) secondary school girls understand what motivates them to take part in PE, sport and physical activity; developing an action plan based on their feedback on how it should be delivered.
 In addition, some of the girls become role models within their school, setting up leadership groups which focus on how they could make PE and physical activity more appealing to their peers.